 The more the non-crisis partner holds only the ideals of the original relationship, the less likely they will be able to adapt to their changing midlife crisis partner.

-I help people sort out midlife relationships.
+Julie and I help people sort out midlife relationships.
 We also have a complete relationship section to help you work through your midlife relationship challenges.

 The most common midlife relationship trap is simply that people force their relationship to stay as it was and not change over time.
 A person can force a relationship in many different manners.
 Forcing a relationship to meet an ideal can blind a person from seeing what they need in their actual relationship or that a current relationship is shifting.